atiumcache/game_of_life/README.md

 The only dependencies required for this script are `blessed` and `numpy`.
 These can be installed with:

-	pip install numpy

-and

-	pip install blessed
+	pip install numpy blessed

-Then, clone this repository or download the `game_of_life.py` script directly.
+Then, clone this repository or just download the `game_of_life.py` script directly.

 With your dependencies installed, execute the following to run the script: